DIY solar panels for home: 11-step guide

 There are many reasons why people choose to go solar.
 Some want to switch to clean and renewable energy.
 Others like the idea of reducing their reliance on the electricity grid.

 The #1 motivating factor, however, is money.
 96% of people say the reason they have installed or will install solar is to save money on electric bills, according to a recent Pew survey.
-Given the challenging economic climate we suddenly find ourselves, solar’s ability to deliver high financial savings is now surely even more compelling.
+Given the adverse economic climate we are currently facing, solar’s ability to deliver high financial savings is now surely even more compelling.

 If you too are also considering solar for the financial returns, you may be giving thought to a DIY installation.
 After all, most home improvement projects are much cheaper when you do them yourself instead of hiring an external company.